Five exciting phones to watch this year: iPhone 13, Galaxy S22, Pixel 6, etc. | ExBulletin

 Speaking of zoom, the S22 Ultra is rumored to get continuous optical zoom instead of switching between static 3x or 10x optical zoom lenses.

 Other than the camera, we don’t expect any major design upgrades or feature changes.
-I’m sure there are a variety of mobile phones in the Galaxy S22 line, but the Ultra model is the main model for a bigger camera upgrade.
+I’m sure there are a variety of phones on the Galaxy S22 line, but the Ultra model is the main model for upgrading larger cameras.

 Google Google Pixel 6